melezhik/swat/README.md

 There is no special magic behind ini files, except this should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.

-Or you can choose YAML format for suite configuration by using \`--yaml' parameter:
+Or you can choose YAML format for suite configuration by using `--yaml` parameter:

-    $ swat --ini /etc/suites/foo.yaml
+    $ swat --yaml /etc/suites/foo.yaml

     $ cat /etc/suites/foo.yaml